Monday, May 18, 2009

 This is the view from our room.
 I couldn't get enough of it.
 Luckily the bugs weren't too bad this time of year because we kept our balcony door open the whole time.

 We went to Xel Ha one day, which is a natural water park place.
 There was everything from tubing down the river threw the mangle (those pictures are still on underwater camera) to snorkeling, and dolphin encounters which was really fun to watch.
 Kris found some great cliffs to dive and flip off of.
+Mom went boogie boarding for her 62nd birthday.
+Yes I did just say that number out loud.
+That's Dad in the background.
+He needs more practice at this.

 Back to reality.
 We arrived home late at night right as it started to snow and woke up to this!
 Well I guess the vacation is over!
 The only thing better is if we were completely snowed in for 2 more days to rest after a great trip.